PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_1.md

 ### The Point

 Overall, our goal is to generally compare ICEWS and Phoenix datasets for geographic and temporal coverage, to see if there are any apparent differences that are worth further investigation.
 To do this, I am creating a series of time series plots as well as event maps.
-I have split up this tutorial, and will cover maps in future parts.
+I have split up this tutorial, and will cover maps in Part 2.

 For the sake of this tutorial, I created a subset of the datasets that only contains geolocated events in 5 countries in the Caucasus region: *Russia, Georgia, Azerbaijan, Armenia,* and *Turkey*.
 ICEWS had to be subset even farther, and we are using a random 30% sample of the full data for those countries.